wosm-net/mirror_mount/README.md

 # WOSM mirror mount

 This mirror holder is used by most WOSMs.
-It is a plastic part that allows a one-time alignment of the excitation dichroic mirror and the camera port mirror (100% broadband).
+It is a plastic printed part that sits immediatly below the objective lens, inside the main aluminium block.
+Features a one-time alignment of the excitation dichroic mirror and the camera port mirror (100% broadband).
-Adjustable-tension plastic springs hold the mirror in place.
+Adjustable-tension plastic springs hold the mirrors in place.

 ## 3D printing recommendations:
 This part is designed with filament deposition 3D printing in mind.
 No printing support structures are necessary.